Courses

 AS.290.303.
 Animal Behavior and Communication Lab.
 3 Credits.

-This course examines animal behavior and more specifically animal communication in all modalities (especially sound, sight, and scent).
+In this course, students DO science through experiments in animal behavior and animal communication.
 Students will learn how to design experiments, analyze results and write scientific papers in publication form.
 Students will work on one class experiment for their first paper and then design and conduct their own experiment for their second paper.
-The course is held in a computer laboratory and on some occasions at “field” locations on or adjacent to campus.
+The course is held in the Undergraduate Teaching Laboratory on campus.

 Prerequisite(s): AS.200.208 OR AS.200.344